 This is probably a very polemic advice, but if we knew what we know now it wouldn’t have gone there.
 At 500 baht per person, we found it is really expensive for what it delivers.
 Wat Phra Kaew is a very beautiful temple, arguably the most majestic in Bangkok.
 However it’s always crowded, really overcrowded, and the experience feels more like a tourist trap than a temple.
 Furthermore, inside the temple of the Emerald Buddha, you are only allowed to go slightly inside the temple, with dozens of other people doing the same.
 We were so far way we could barely see the Emerald Buddha, (it’s a very small Buddha).
 To finalize you can only see the outside of the Grand Palace, you can’t tour the inside or even get close to it…

-We know you will probably end up going there anyway, We understand it’s one of the biggest attractions of the city, but we don’t believe it’s worth it…
+We know you will probably end up going there anyway, We understand it’s one of the biggest attractions in the city, but we don’t believe it’s worth it…

 Go to the smaller floating markets ( & ) on weekdays.